xterminal86/nrogue/README.md

 You can build either version, SDL2 or ncurses, check comments in main.cpp.

-When building with SDL2 you can use custom font image and scale it by creating file called "config.txt" and placing it alongside with the game's binary.
+When running an SDL2 executable, you can use custom font image and scale it by creating file called "config.txt" and placing it alongside with the game's binary.
-Color key is magenta (R:255, G:0, B:255).
+Transparent color key is magenta (R:255, G:0, B:255).
 The format should be as follows (no empty lines):

 ```